 The Reality of Church Fraud

 When investigating fraud in the nonprofit world, you will notice churches are often excluded from reports.
-This is because, unlike other non-profits organizations, churches are not required to make annual reports under federal law, which gives them a high degree of independence and privacy.
-Consequently, Although it is reasonable to assume that some amount of fraud takes place in the church space, it is almost impossible to know how much.
+This is because, unlike other nonprofit organizations, churches are not required to make annual reports under federal law, which gives them a high degree of independence and privacy.
+Consequently, although it is reasonable to assume that some amount of fraud takes place in the church space, it is almost impossible to know how much.
 Reports suggest there was a spike of fraud among churches in the 80s, but such reports don’t clarify whether or not more fraud was occurring than in prior decades or if—corresponding with the church growth movement of the late-twentieth century—more fraud was being reported.
 In any case, estimates suggest 95 percent of church embezzlement goes undetected or unreported (that figure is 66 percent in the business world).

 Although churches are thought to uphold a higher moral and ethical standard than the rest of the world, they are still institutions run by fallible human beings.
 Corresponding what we know about fraud in the business world to the church, we can conclude a few things: